Supreme God in Islam

 - 25:59 - He who created the heavens and the earth and what is between them in six days and then established Himself above the Throne - the Most Merciful, so ask about Him one well informed.

-- This proves that the Supreme God is different to the God of Quran.
+- The conclusion that can be drawn from the above verses is that the Supreme God is different to the God of Quran.

-- He himself does not have the complete knowledge and that is why he is asking everyone to find a "Well Informed" (Baakhabar) for complete knowledge
+- God giving the knowledge of Quran himself does not have the complete knowledge and that is why he is asking everyone to find a "Well Informed" (Baakhabar) for complete knowledge

-- Moreover He is not formless as He sat on a throne.
-This also proves that the God is in form.
+- Moreover God of Quran describes the Supreme God to be sat on a throne.
+This also proves that the Supreme God is in form.